m1rkwood/google-photos-takeout-scripts/README.md

 For macOs, if you have `brew` installed, just install it using the `brew install exiftool` command.
 Otherwise, you can download the package here and install it manually: `https://exiftool.org/install.html`

-This command will take the `photoTakenTime { timestamp: '' }` out of the .json associated to a picture and integrate it as EXIF data in the picture as `DateTimeOriginal`
+This command will take the `photoTakenTime { timestamp: '' }` out of the .json associated to a picture and integrate it as EXIF data in the picture as `DateTimeOriginal`.
+See the "useful scripts" section below to find additional tags that you can add to this command to get more data back into your pictures.
 ```
-$ exiftool -r -d %s -tagsfromfile "%d/%F.json" "-DateTimeOriginal<PhotoTakenTimeTimestamp" --ext json -overwrite_original -progress .
+$ exiftool -r -d %s -tagsfromfile "%d/%F.json" "-DateTimeOriginal<PhotoTakenTimeTimestamp" --ext json -overwrite_original -progress <directory_name>
 ```
 Sometimes the file will end with .json instead of .jpg.json, so I also ran this command
 ```
-$ exiftool -r -d %s -tagsfromfile "%d/%f.json" "-DateTimeOriginal<PhotoTakenTimeTimestamp" --ext json -overwrite_original -progress .
+$ exiftool -r -d %s -tagsfromfile "%d/%f.json" "-DateTimeOriginal<PhotoTakenTimeTimestamp" --ext json -overwrite_original -progress <directory_name>
 ```
 Also, some files have their .json filename cropped or changed, you will have to check when sorting photos (or run the script below beforehand).